 Recent Kirkwood Culinary graduate Chef Allie Lanham received the school’s first Chef Basil Culinary Scholarship.
 She holds degrees in both Dietetics and Culinary Arts and is the lead line cook at upscale Mexican eatery Caucho.
 She has won, or placed, in several renown culinary competitions and considers her knowledge of nutrition and cuisine a “double whammy.”
 Says Allie, “What I love most about being a chef tis teaching others how to cook amazing dishes that are also healthy … I want everyone to discover the versatility of food and not feel left out because of their dietary needs.
 Everyone can experience something special.”

-Born and raised in Yucatan, Mexico by a renowned chef mom, Lion Bridge Brewing Company co-owner Ana McClain is making her own mark on Iowa’s food and beverage scene.
+Born and raised in Yucatan, Mexico in a family of chefs, Lion Bridge Brewing Company co-owner Ana McClain is making her own mark on Iowa’s food and beverage scene.
 She’s pushing the envelope with award-winning food and brews, but is equally passionate about creating a unique customer experience.
 “People come to Lion Bridge to celebrate life’s important moments, birthdays, anniversaries, etc. I love we’ve created a place that is part of making memories in so many people’s lives,” says Ana.
 Quick to credit an amazing team, Ana is able to find time to share her talents and enthusiasm with a number of Corridor nonprofit organizations.

 Supporting herself as a server and bartender while in school, Anne Audo made a career in hospitality and is now tearing it up as a District Sales Manager with Sysco Foods Iowa.
 “There are so many upward advancement opportunities for women in this industry,” says Anne who was promoted within Sysco after only two and a half years.
 Her advice to other women, “Be bold, find a mentor, and lean into your natural strengths.”
 She points out women need to be comfortable asking for growth opportunities.
 She says, “Be a problem solver and advocate not only for your company and team, but the restaurant owners and employees.”